 It is important to remember that being diagnosed with ASD doesn’t necessarily mean that a child won’t have a full and happy life.
 Dependent on the severity though, some children may require more significant support and supervision.
 They are quite likely to have friends, be able to work and enjoy hobbies.
 It is important to know that ASD is considered a separate condition from intellectual disability although they can and do occur together.
 The extent of which children with ASD need support depends on where they fall on the spectrum.
 And therefore how much their ASD hampers everyday activities and their interactions with others.

 How does Psychological Autism Treatment work?

 Where most psychologists use types of talk therapy with their patients, people with ASD often have compromised abilities to use spoken language.
 Therefore, there are quite specific autism treatment paths:

 - Applied Behaviour Analysis (ABA): is a form of behavioural therapy.
 It involves a carefully structured process wherein individuals are taught skills using rewards to reinforce correct answers or preferred actions.

-Developmental psychology, meanwhile, a branch of psychology that deals with child development and explores typical and atypical development, questions of nature versus nurture, and related topics, is the basis for several well-known treatments for autism, including ‘Floortime’ and Relationship Development Intervention (RDI).
+- Family Therapy: Deals with child development.
+It explores typical and atypical development, questions of nature versus nurture, and related topics.
+It’s the basis for several well-known treatments for ASD, including ‘Floor-time’ and Relationship Development Intervention (RDI).

-If you are interested in learning more about the different branches of therapy that make up the psychological field, why not consider studying a Bachelor of Psychology Degree at the South African College of Applied Psychology (SACAP), which has campuses in Cape Town, Johannesburg as well as online courses.
-Enquire now!
+Interested in learning more about the different branches of therapy that make up the psychological field?
+Consider studying a Bachelor of Psychology Degree at SACAP (The South African College of Applied Psychology).
+Courses are available on campus and online.
+Enquire today and take the first step towards having a satisfying career.